CS-GSI/Controllino-CMP/README.md

 					Additional Data such as Bitmasks

 Request - Response Pattern:
 	Controllino sends a response to any datagram received.
-	On error Controllino sends an error response.
+(Unless you use "'Q': Set quite") On error Controllino sends an error response.
 	On SET-Requests controllino answers with a echo of the request.
 		Minor differences: If Data has been set to default value the response contains the set value